 Everyone loves a good quiz night, so pick a weekday where everyone's fed up from their daily grind and offer some fun at the clubhouse.
 Not only does it get club members putting cash behind your bar, it also attracts members from outside the club who just fancy a pint.

 3. Buddy nights

-A double whammy of fundraising opportunity, the buddy night can bring money into the club on both and short and long term basis.
+A double whammy of fundraising opportunity, the buddy night can bring money into the club on both a short and long-term basis.